naeioi/PLCA-sound-separation/readme.md

-**Semi-Supervised Separation of Sounds from Single-Channel Mixtures By Probability Latent Component Analysis**
+**Semi-Supervised Separation of Sounds from Single-Channel Mixtures By Probabilistic Latent Component Analysis**

 -----

 ## Introduction

-This an implementaion of *Probability Latent Component Analysis* model, which is essentially a EM-style non-negative matrix factorization algorithm.
+This an implementaion of *Probabilistic Latent Component Analysis* model, which is essentially a EM-style non-negative matrix factorization algorithm.
 This example extracts piano sounds from single-channel mixed of music.

 This is done by first learning P(f|z) from piano samples, which is later used to partially fix P(f|z) in training on mixed music.